What is GRC Software?

 Technology

-Technology companies manage cybersecurity governance, privacy compliance, and enterprise operational risks.
+Technology companies use GRC platforms to manage cybersecurity governance, cloud risk, privacy compliance, and enterprise operational risks across multiple jurisdictions simultaneously.

 Manufacturing

-Manufacturers improve supply chain resilience, safety compliance, and enterprise governance visibility.
+Manufacturers improve supply chain resilience, safety compliance, operational continuity, and enterprise governance visibility β particularly as supply chain risk becomes a board-level concern.

 Frequently Asked Questions